-- (1) The height limitations of this section shall not apply to steeples, flagpoles, chimneys, water tanks, public utility poles and lines, skylights, roof structures for elevators, stairways, tanks, heating, ventilation and air-conditioning equipment, or similar equipment for the operation and maintenance of a building, and any device used to screen such structures and equipment. - (2) Telecommunication towers, where permitted, may exceed the height limit for structures when erected in accordance with this ordinance. - (3) When adjacent to a lot or lots located in a residential district, any part of a non-residential structure which extends above the height limit shall, at a minimum, be separated from adjacent residential lots by a distance equal to its height measured from the ground.
+- (1) The height limitations of this section shall not apply to steeples, flagpoles, chimneys, water tanks, public utility poles and lines, skylights, roof structures for elevators, stairways, tanks, heating, ventilation and airconditioning equipment, or similar equipment for the operation and maintenance of a building, and any device used to screen such structures and equipment. - (2) Telecommunication towers, where permitted, may exceed the height limit for structures when erected in accordance with this ordinance. - (3) When adjacent to a lot or lots located in a residential district, any part of a non-residential structure which extends above the height limit shall, at a minimum, be separated from adjacent residential lots by a distance equal to its height measured from the ground. - (4) The maximum allowed height may be exceeded to a height of 50 ft., if an additional increase of twenty-five (25) linear ground foot in each direction for the required front, rear, and side setback.